invokemedia/code-quality/README.md

 }
 ```

+#### Additional Tools

+If you are not using an IDE, but are using a text editor like vim, atom, or sublime, then you should consider installing [padawan](https://github.com/padawan-php/padawan.php).

+From the docs:

+> Padawan.php is an http server that parses your project and gives you completions.
+Padawan.php looks recursively for all php files of a composer project, parses doc-comments and function declarations of each class and creates an index from them.
+After that it autoupdates the index and gives you completion as you type.

+You can use this tool in lieu of a full IDE.

 #### Testing

 Testing in PHP is typically done with [phpunit](https://phpunit.de/).
 Most frameworks have a mechanism for testing.
 So use the testing protocol outlined by the framework in use.